Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Frustrated magnets

-maps onto a SUSY charge via $c_A\to c$ and $c_B\to b$.
-Hence, the Dirac points in the spectrum of the SUSY charge actually correspond to Dirac points in this associated fermionic Hamiltonian.
-Going from the SUSY charge to one of the SUSY partnering sublattices one has to square this matrix $\bf H$ yielding a block-diagonal form as in \eqref{eq:SUSY_square}.
+maps onto a supercharge via $c_A\to c$ and $c_B\to b$.
+Hence, the Dirac points in the spectrum of the supercharge actually correspond to Dirac points in this associated fermionic Hamiltonian.
+Going from the supercharge to one of the SUSY partnering sublattices one has to square this matrix $\bf H$ yielding a block-diagonal form as in \eqref{eq:SUSY_square}.
 In the spin-fermion correspondence, we now identify one of the two blocks ${\bf R}{\bf R}^\dagger$ or ${\bf R}^\dagger{\bf R}$ with the spin interaction matrix $\bf M$ that we diagonalize in the LT approach, as demonstrated in Fig.~\ref{fig:susy-techniques-spin}.
 Of course, this squaring of the original matrix has the effect that the two positive/negative energy branches of the original fermionic tight-binding model get mapped onto one another and that the Fermi energy features in the middle of the particle-hole symmetric spectrum get mapped onto the minimal energy features of the squared Hamiltonian.
-We have summarized this SUSY correspondence between a classical spin model on some lattice geometry with a fermionic tight-binding model on its square-root lattice in the illustration of Fig.~\ref{fig:susy-techniques-spin} above.
+We have summarized this SUSY correspondence between a classical spin model on some lattice geometry with a fermionic tight-binding model on its square-root lattice in the illustration of Fig.~\ref{fig:susy-techniques-spin}.

 Having established this SUSY framework for the spin-fermion correspondence we can return to the cases of spin models with multiple spin spiral ground states whose (sub)extensive ground-state degeneracies can be captured by some non-trivial manifold in momentum space.
 The first example here might be the one of face-centered cubic (fcc) lattice Heisenberg antiferromagnet, which exhibits a subextensive ground-state manifold of spin spiral states whose wavevectors constitute a {\sl line} in momentum space \cite{Smart1966}, see Fig.~\ref{fig:SpinSpiralManifolds}.
 Putting our SUSY correspondence to work, we can connect this manifold to the Fermi surface of the fermionic tight-binding model on its square-root graph -- the diamond lattice (with its two fcc sublattices), which indeed exhibits a line-like Fermi surface (Fig.~\ref{fig:fcc-diamond-correspondence}).